aulasneo/panorama-elt/README.md

 ```
 Where:
 - bucket: is the bucket name, configured in the `panorama_raw_data_bucket` setting
-- base prefix: (optional) is one or more subdirectories to hold tables of a same kind of system.
+- base prefix: (optional) subdirectory to hold tables of a same kind of system.
 E.g.: openedx.
 It can receive files from multiple sources, as long as the table names are the same and share a field structure
 - table name: base location of the datalake table.
-All csv files inside this directory must have exactly the same column structure
+All text files inside this directory must have exactly the same column structure
 - base partitions: partitions common to a same installation, in Hive format.
 These are not based on fields in the data sources, but will appear as fileds in the datalake.
 For multiple Open edX installations, the default is to use 'lms' as field name and the LMS_HOST as the value, which is the LMS url.